BlockSystems

 States are determined by the given equations (i.e. the equations describe how the states change).
 Parameters are externally given.
 For IO systems we define subgroups

-• internal states (istates) which are meant for internal use
+istates) which are meant for internal use - output states (

-• internal parameters (iparams) which are typically constant and
+iparams) which are typically constant and - inputs (

 Types